Using Another Service Platform

 <installationId>

-must be replaced with your installation ID, which must match the prefix you have determined for your DNS entry.
+must be replaced with your installation ID.
+It must match the prefix you have determined for your DNS entry.

 -